martian-cloud/tharsis-docs/docs/guides/service_accounts.md

 ### Who can create / update / delete service accounts?

 Deployer or higher roles can create a service account.

+### Who can delete a service account?

+Any member of the target group with a role of Deployer or higher can delete a service account.
+Unlike editing, deleting a service account does not require an Owner role in all groups or workspaces where the service account is a member.

 ### How do I use a service account with the Tharsis CLI?